This story was produced as part of the NEW (Northeast Wisconsin) News Lab, a consortium of six news outlets covering northeastern Wisconsin.

 - Schnabel: Verbal admonishment, later written reprimand, removed from his post as a police training officer

-- Officer 11: Written reprimand, lost personal phone on duty for one year, ordered to attend city anti-sexual harassment training
+- Officer 11: Written reprimand, lost personal phone on duty for one year

-- Officer 9: Written reprimand, lost personal phone on duty for six weeks, ordered to attend city anti-sexual harassment training
+- Officer 9: Written reprimand, lost personal phone on duty for six weeks

 - Officer 14: Written reprimand